benjilul/benjidocs/docs/Installation/MultiMC.md

 <img src="/images/MultiMC-downloaded.png" alt="MultiMC download" style="border: 3px solid  #7f58a7;" width="800">
 </p>

-After downloading MultiMC you will need to extract the zip to your desired location.
+After downloading MultiMC you will need to extract the .zip to your desired location.
 In this case we will be using the desktop.

 <p align="center">
 <img src="/images/MultiMC-extract.png" alt="MultiMC download" style="border: 3px solid  #7f58a7;" width="800">